-I guess every non-bearder or patchy bearded man has wondered about this question at least once in his lifetime:
+I guess every non-bearded or patchy bearded man has wondered about this question at least once in his lifetime:

 “How to stimulate facial hair growth?
-Is there really a way to grow a beard faster naturally?”
+Is there a way to grow a beard faster naturally?”

-- Articles which make claims where hair growth in the scalp is used as evidence towards proving something to work on facial hair, which doesn’t because beard is hormonal, scalp hair is not.
+Articles which make claims where hair growth in the scalp is “proof” towards something also working to stimulate facial hair, which isn’t often the case as the beard is hormonal, scalp hair is not.

 This article is a bit different.

-Right off the bat I can guarantee you that there are research-proven ways to stimulate facial hair growth and even grow beard in the areas where you really can’t normally…
+Right off the bat, I can guarantee you that there are research-proven ways to stimulate facial hair growth and even grow a beard in the areas where you really can’t normally.

 I speak from experience when I say this.